 As you have heard me say, predators will not always respond.
 I like to compare it to fishing… “the fish are always in the lake, but they’re not always biting”.
 Same with predators.
 If you are calling with no response, it may be what you are or are not doing.
 Or maybe it’s just that they are not responsive at the moment.

 Golden Rule: The most important thing is to get into your set-up without the predator knowing you are there.
-THAT IS THE MOST IMPORTANT COYOTE HUNTING TIP!
-That involves sight, timing, scent and sound.
+THAT IS THE MOST IMPORTANT COYOTE CALLING AND HUNTING TIP!
+That involves sight, timing, scent, and sound.
 Concentrate on these points.

 This coyote calling 101 tutorial assumes calling in the daylight hours.
 Night calling is a different game altogether.